gotgit/gotgit/en.rst

 6.2       Think: What is SHA1, how it generate?
 [98]
 =======================================================

-6.3       Think：commit ID not a series of num?
+6.3       Think: commit IDs not a series of nums?
 [100]
 =======================================================

 Chapter 7: Git Reset